-During 2007, the State Board of Elections (SBE) completed full implementation of the standards and requirements of the federal mandate, Help America Vote Act (HAVA).
-HAVA is a far-reaching federal mandate that setout to improve election administration by requiring states to:
+During 2007, the State Board of Elections (SBE) completed full implementation of the standards and requirements of the federal mandate, Help America Vote Act of 2002 (HAVA).
+HAVA is a far-reaching federal mandate that set out to improve election administration by requiring states to:

-- •Acquire and deploy voting systems statewide which met the HAVA voting systems standards - Develop and implement voter information programs - •Develop and implement a new centralized statewide voter registration system - •Educate voters concerning voting procedures, voting rights, and voting technology. - •Train election officials, poll workers, and election volunteers. - •Improve, acquire, lease, modify, or replace voting systems and technology and methods for casting and counting votes. - Improve the accessibility and quantity of polling places, including providing physical access for individuals with disabilities, providing nonvisual access for individuals with visual impairments, and providing assistance to Native Americans, Alaska Native citizens, and to individuals with limited proficiency in the English language. - Establish toll-free telephone hotlines that voters may use to report possible voting fraud and voting rights violations, to obtain general election information, and to access detailed automated information on their own voter registration status, specific polling place locations, and other relevant information. - •Develop and implement voter grievance programs
+Acquire and deploy voting systems statewide which met the HAVA voting systems standards Develop and implement voter information programs Develop and implement a new centralized statewide voter registration system

+•Educate voters concerning voting procedures, voting rights, and voting technology.

+•Train election officials, poll workers, and election volunteers.

+Improve, acquire, lease, modify, or replace voting systems and technology and methods for casting and counting votes.

+Improve the accessibility and quantity of polling places, including providing physical access for individuals with disabilities, providing nonvisual access for individuals with visual impairments, and providing assistance to Native Americans, Alaska Native citizens, and to individuals with limited proficiency in the English language.

+Americans, Alaska Native citizens, and to individuals with limited proticiency in the English language.

+Establish toll-free telephone hotlines that voters may use to report possible voting fraud and voting rights violations, to obtain general election information, and to access detailed automated information on their own voter registration status, specific polling place locations, and other relevant information.
+Develop and implement voter grievance programs

+\Develop and implement voter gnevance programs